emangulo/kickball-rules/README.md

 Play ends when the pitcher touches the pitcher’s plate while possessing the ball.
 All defending players must return to their positions.
 Base runners must return to the previous base, unless they were more than halfway to the next base.

 If there is a forced out for the last out of the inning, no runs scored will be counted.
-1. Force out includes: tagging the base the runner is advancing to, or tagging the runner/base if they are forced to run.
+1. Force out includes tagging the base the runner is advancing to or tagging the runner if they are forced to run.
 2. If a runner is tagged out when they were not forced to run, if any runs have scored before the out occurs, these will be counted.
-3. If there are 2 outs in an inning and the ball is kicked in the air and the ball is not directly and decisively caught and a runner scores ; i.e, a runner advances from 3rd base to home plate before the player completes the catch, - the run will score.
+3. If there are 2 outs in an inning and the ball is kicked in the air and the ball is not directly and decisively caught and a runner scores.
+For instance, if a runner advances from 3rd base to home plate before the player completes the catch, the run will score.

 ## Variables that change play